About Public Health Nutrition

 - International health and nutrition programs and aid agencies

 - Preparation for medical school or doctoral studies in public health

 - Management positions in school, community, and clinical nutrition programs

 Registered Dietitian Nutritionists (RDNs/RDs) will soon be required to have a masters level degree.
 Dietitians often work in public health and community settings for which MPH coursework and hands-on experience is very valuable.
 The MPH degree can also be a stepping-stone to medical school, dental school, or doctoral degree programs in public health.

-Forty-two credits are required for this degree.
+Forty-two credits are required for this online degree.

 Select a course to view a course description.